-Cleveland Clinic's Sydell and Arnold Miller Family Heart & Vascular Institute's Department of Vascular Surgery, under the leadership of chairman Sean Lyden, MD, has established a program to provide vascular industry professionals an efficient and comprehensive approach to achieving the competency and familiarity with current clinical vascular care necessary to perform their primary job functions.
+Cleveland Clinic's Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute's Department of Vascular Surgery, under the leadership of chairman Sean Lyden, MD, has established a program to provide vascular industry professionals an efficient and comprehensive approach to achieving the competency and familiarity with current clinical vascular care necessary to perform their primary job functions.

 The vascular faculty at Cleveland Clinic has a long-standing commitment to clinical care, research and education and believes this responsibility extends to all individuals in a position to affect clinical outcomes for patients.
 After two decades of rapid innovation and iteration of clinical care based largely on new procedures and devices from private industry, the team at Cleveland Clinic would like to extend a formal program of clinical education to those in industry with a credible need for that same experience and knowledge.

 The Cleveland Clinic Vascular Industry Externship program, led by director Christopher Smolock, MD, accepts 2-4 applicants each week for a 5 day program in which participants are embedded with the vascular surgery clinical care team on Cleveland Clinic's main campus in Cleveland, OH.
 The program includes:

 - 4-6 hours of didactic instruction in vascular anatomy, physiology, pathology and therapy